Executive Summary

 The problem: Consent obtained without explaining that AI is involved or how it works.

-The fix: Disclose: (1) AI is used, (2) what it does, (3) potential consequences, (4) human oversight available.
+The fix: Disclose that AI is used, what it does, its potential consequences, and whether human oversight is available.
+All four elements are necessary for consent to be considered informed.

 5. Ignoring Downstream Uses